From Harford County Government:

 Should Harford County experience a spill at Sod Run, Artie Reeves and Jimmy Hynes are thinking ahead and ready to respond with environmentally-responsible spill absorbent materials.
 More specifically, Sod Run stocks MAT 240 absorbent mats which are made of 50% recycled polypropylene content as well as SPHAG Sorb absorbent which is a natural organic absorbent.
 The HazMat team introduced Sod Run to the SPHAG Sorb absorbent after their success with the product.
 These materials are environmentally friendly, financially-responsible and a great fit for a more sustainable future.

 In 2008, County Executive David R. Craig formed the Energy Management Steering Committee, otherwise known as the Green Team, as one of his Environmental Stewardship Initiatives.
-The goal of the Green Team is to guide energy and resource efficiency practices within the County.
+The goal of the Green Team is to guide energy and resource efficiency practices as well as sustainability for life education within the County.
 To foster a culture of sustainability, in June 2010 the Green Team created the Green Star Program to recognize actions by county employees that demonstrate a commitment to environmental stewardship, promote energy efficiency and resource management.

 To learn more about the Green Star Program and to see all of the Green Stars, please visit the Sustainability Office webpage at http://www.harfordcountymd.gov/Green.